sg3-141-592/Luigi-Tutorial/APPLICATION_INFO.md

 In this step we will build a virtual environment for this tutorial, and download the latest version of the Luigi package.

 ## Step 2 — Getting List of Books
 In this step we will create a Python script to download a list of books, and run it as a Luigi task.
-You will run you Luigi task as a local job.

 ## Step 3 — Running the Luigi Scheduler
 In this step we will launch the Luigi scheduler, and learn the concepts behind the Luigi execution model.
 You will take your task developed in Step 2, and run it using the Luigi scheduler.